Bralettes aren't for everyone.

 When it comes to intimates, panties are made of a relatively small number of pieces and can be made to stretch in order to fit a number of sizes...so we can find fair panties.
 Bras are complicated beings with substantial expectations for fit.
 When small fair brands make bras, they often end up being bralettes, because bralettes are simpler to make...no closures, minimal cup shaping, no underwire.
 Unfortunately, these simplifications result in relatively little support for those of us in need of a bit.
 My first attempt at finding fair intimates focused mostly on the bottom half, because that was what I was in need of + it was much easier to find.
 Since then I've received a couple mentions of a desire for a little more investigation (and you know I love that!), so here goes.
 The brands listed here are not necessarily small ones, but they are making some positive choices.

-Fortnight :: made in-house in Toronto, Canada :: small business
+Fortnight :: made in-house by women in Toronto, Canada :: small business

 Hanro :: designed in Switzerland + made in Portugal :: timeless classics made from natural materials + built to last